-High altitudes affect your car
+High elevations affect your car

-Denver sits at 5,280 feet, and its nearly 200 feet higher at the airport.
+Denver sits at 5,280 feet, and it’s nearly 200 feet higher at the airport.
 From here it’s basically all up, with many dips in between, topping out at 14,439 feet.

 You may find yourself short of breath at the top of one of our mountains, but you’re not the only one experiencing diminished capacity.
 When you drive in high altitudes, the mountain air affects your engine.
 It can diminish acceleration and climbing power.